 NATIONAL LASAGNA DAY | JULY 29

 - The origin of lasagna is debated with varying theories.

-HOW TO OBSERVE
+HOW TO OBSERVE NATIONAL LASAGNA DAY

-To celebrate National Lasagna Day, try one of these recipes:
+Try one of these recipes:

 - Vegetarian Spinach and Mushroom Lasagna

 Post on social media using #NationalLasagnaDay and share your celebration.

 We were unable to find the origin of National Lasagna Day.